crawdaddie/cv/content/_index.md

 ### Institute of Sonology, Koninklijk Conservatorium — MMus
 Den Haag - 09/2014 - 10/2016
 - Studied music computing, design and development of software synthesis and music performance systems, history and theory of algorithmic music and sound studies
-- gave many concerts of my own music, often using self-built tools
+- gave many concerts of my own music using self-built tools
 - took part in ensemble performances in the fields of free-improvisation and jazz-influenced electronics
 - gained experience of  curation and technical production of experimental music events